HTTP-APIs/http-apis.github.io/pages/00-Home.md

 * `on_modification_table_diff()`: Used when client has to update multiple rows.
 * `on_broadcast_event()`: Triggered when the agent recieves a "broadcast" event.

 I am positive that this short description might not be enough to satisfy your curosity, You can explore the [codebase](https://github.com/HTTP-APIs/hydra-python-agent) in order to know more.
+In case the codebase is a bit complex, you may want to checkout [hyrda-python-agent-gui](https://github.com/HTTP-APIs/hydra-python-agent-gui).
+I am sure it would make things more clear.

 **NOTE:** hydrus and Hydra Agent only supports Python 3.5 and above.